corda/corda/docs/source/design/linear-pointer/design.md

 #### Tokens

 Uncoupling token type definitions from the notion of ownership.
 Using the `LinearPointer`, `Token` states can include an `Amount` of some pointed-to type.
-The pointed-to type can evolve independently from the `Token` state which should just be concerned with teh question of ownership.
+The pointed-to type can evolve independently from the `Token` state which should just be concerned with the question of ownership.

 ## Issues and resolutions